Review was updated on 28th April, 2020

-Australians absolutely love our streaming services – Netflix and Stan have millions of viewers and, thanks to its keen pricing and many side benefits, Amazon Prime Video is closing the gap fast.
+Australians absolutely love their streaming services – Netflix and Stan have millions of viewers and Amazon Prime Video is closing the gap fast.
 Network TV catch-up services have also grown in popularity.
 Although these have been supported by advertising, Ten has a new paid offering.
 Is it worth the money?